elixir-europe/rdmkit/pages/your_tasks/dm_coordination.md

 ## How to sustain and monitor data management in collaborative projects?

 ### Description
-If you want to secure a constant effort on research data management across the whole project and after the project, with stable data quality, this requires dedicated monitoring and focus from the project management and the DMWG.
+If you want to secure a constant effort on research data management across the project period and after the project, with stable data quality, this will require dedicated monitoring and focus from the project management and the DMWG.

 ### Considerations
 * Be aware of a possible lack of storage infrastructure, thus requiring financing that might not be part of the initially proposed project budget.
-* Monitor that data is not lost, e.g. by missing or not-implemented backup procedures.
+* Monitor that data is not lost, e.g. by missing or unimplemented backup procedures.
-* Monitor that metadata is collected, and organized according to agreed standards and that no discrepancies between metadata and reality exist (e.g. sample ID mismatches).
+* Monitor that metadata is collected, and organized according to agreed standards and no discrepancies between metadata and reality exist (e.g. sample ID mismatches).
 * Copyright licenses connected to the reuse of the project outputs should be applicable long-term beyond the project's lifetime.
 * Some data might need to be made available through restricted access mechanisms, e.g. for sensitive (personal) data.
 Safeguarding the functionality of a data access committee beyond the project period requires coordination on an institutional level.
 * The quality, size, location, and reuse of datasets might be an object of project reporting and be used as a performance indicator.